30 August | Decline in turnover test for service entities

 Can my business receive the 2021 COVID-19 Grant and I receive the Commonwealth COVID-19 Disaster Payment?

-A business cannot receive this Grant if it is a non-employing business and persons associated with the business, and who derive income from it, have applied for (or are receiving) the Commonwealth COVID-19 Disaster Payment.
+A business cannot receive this Grant if it is a non-employing business and persons associated with the business, and who derive income from it, have applied for or received the Commonwealth COVID-19 Disaster Payment for the period between 26 June and 17 July 2021, or any part thereof.

 If the business is an employing business, the business may receive this Grant and employees may receive the Commonwealth COVID-19 Disaster Payment provided all eligibility criteria are met for both schemes.